tonnykwon/blog/_bayesian/2019-01-03-two-parameter-normal.md

 ## Multiparameter Model

 In the previous post, we used normal sampling distribution assuming variance $$ \sigma^2$$ is known.
 However, it is more realistic that both $$ \mu$$ and $$ \sigma^2 $$ are unknown.
 In such case where we do not know multiple parameters, first, we get joint posterior distribution of all unknowns.
-Then, integrate over the unknowns that are not interest, and get the marginal distribution for the parameter of interest.
+Since in many Bayesian analysis, we are to obtain the marginal posterior distribution of the particular parameters, we integrate over the unknowns that are not interest.
 Parameters that are required to build model but not in interest called *nuisance parameters*.
 Here we average out nuisance parameters to get posterior marginal distributions for parameters in interest.

 Suppose we have two unknown parameters $$ \theta_1 $$ and $$\theta_2$$, and the posterior is: